MCP Integration

 - No Training: Your templates and data are not used for AI training

-- Data Retention: Documents follow your team's retention policy
+- Data Retention: Documents follow your project's retention policy

 Support